stefan-jansen/machine-learning-for-trading/08_ml4t_workflow/04_ml4t_workflow_with_zipline/README.md

 Please follow the instructions in the [installation](../../installation/) directory to use the patched Zipline version that we'll use for the examples in this book.

-> To run the code examples in this section, activate the `ml4t-zipline` `conda` environment, or otherwise install and use the patched Zipline version reference above.
+> This notebook uses the `conda` environment `backtest`.
+Please see the installation [instructions](../../installation/README.md) for downloading the latest Docker image or alternative ways to set up your environment.

 ## Zipline Architecture